I was in an awesome mood.

 A message.
 Most likely out of concern, but it sort of dampened my happiness vibe.

 “Hey … what happened with your marriage?”

 I know they were curious.
-We’d been friends for years.
+The messenger and I had been friends for decades.
 They were at our wedding.
 However, it hadn’t been a banner week on the separation-front, but they had no idea.